Qian-Qian Wang, PhD Student

 “Structures are predictable, but life is not.
 Cherish every beautiful day and cherish the time with your family.”

 Ziming Zhu is from Hunan province, China.
 He earned his PhD degree in the condensed matter physics from Xi’an Jiaotong University at the end of 2016.
 Then he jointed Hunan Normal University as a lecturer.
 He worked at RLQM from Sep 2017 to Sep 2018.

 Research Focus: novel topological materials, surface diffusion, phonon transport

 “Sharp tools make good work.”

 Ting-Ting Zhang comes from Jieyang, Guangdong Province, China.
 She received her Bachelor’s degree in Applied Physics from South China University of Technology in 2013.
 Then she continued her study in the Institute of Physics, Chinese Academy of Sciences, Beijing and obtained her PhD’s degree in condensed matter physics.
-She is currently visiting RLQM.
+She visited RLQM in 2018.

 Research Focus: topological materials and two-dimensional materials